devmatheus/Udacity-FSDN-Casting-Agency/README.md

 This project was created to demonstrate the skills learned in the Udacity Full Stack Web Development Nanodegree.
 The project is a RESTful API with endpoints for actors and movies, and a frontend application that interacts with the API.

+## Endpoint

+The API is hosted at: https://fsnd-casting-agency.herokuapp.com

 ## Authors
 - [**Matheus Machado**](matheusdev@me.com);